IndrajaPunna/scatter-public/index.md

               Generate site traffic and revenues! <br>
               Scatter brings your feature content <br>
               to the fore, increasing your page <br>
-              views, revenue streams, and <br>
+              views, revenue and your <br>
-              your social quotient
+              social quotient
             </p>
           </div>
           <div class="pb"><a href="{{ site.baseurl }}/publishers" class="btn btn-tertiary">join our publisher network</a></div>